 The beauty of the rice cooker is that it literally does all the work for you.
 Once you add the rice and water, and close the lid, it will heat things to the proper temperature, monitor the steam and pressure inside the cooker, and turn itself off when its done.
 Most rice cookers just have an on/off button, so you don't even need to think about cooking time.
 (If your rice cooker does have cooking time options, consult your manual for directions.)

-Two Key Factors to Perfect Rice-Cooker Rice
+Two Key Factors for Perfect Rice-Cooker Rice

-First, rinse your rice under running water before transferring it to the rice cooker.
-This washes away excess starch and helps make the rice less sticky.
+First, rinse your rice under running water before transferring it to the rice cooker; this washes away excess starch and helps make the rice less sticky.

 Second, let the rice rest after cooking for at least 10 minutes with the lid on before serving.
 This resting time helps cook off the last of the steam and makes the rice fluffier, with distinct grains.